GSA/fpkilint/docs/cpct_user_help.md

 ## Who Needs CPCT?

-If you analyze Federal PKI certificates, then CPCT is for you.
-You don't need to belong to any of these groups; however, these groups will find CPCT especially useful:
+If you analyze Federal PKI certificates for conformance, then CPCT is for you.
+These groups may find CPCT especially useful:

-1. **Agencies/organizations preparing FPKI Annual Review Packages -** You can use CPCT to test certificates and download Test Reports to submit in an FPKI Annual Review package.
+1. **Agencies/organizations preparing FPKI Annual Review Packages -** CPCT will help you to test certificates and download Test Reports to submit in an FPKI Annual Review package.
 (See [FPKI Annual Review requirements](#https://www.idmanagement.gov/fpki-cas-audit-info/#annual-audit-reqs-all-cas){:target="_blank"} for more details.)
-2. **PIV or SSL/TLS Certificate Issuers** - You can test certificates as part of your Quality Assurance process.
+2. **PIV or SSL/TLS Certificate Issuers** - CPCT will help you to test certificates as part of a Quality Assurance process.
-3. **Subscribers** - You can determine which organization needs to correct certificate failures.
+3. **Subscribers** - CPCT will help you to determine which organization needs to correct certificate failures.

 ## System and Application Requirements